-I absolutely love this loaded sweet potato recipe.
-It’s simple to make, though a little bit of time for the preparation is necessary, and it provides a nutritionally packed meal.
+I think you’re going to absolutely love this easy and healthy loaded sweet potato recipe.
+It’s simple to make, and the only time needed is for the preparation.

-I first came across sweet potato fries many years ago when I visited the Food Hallen in Amsterdam, a place with all sorts of different food stands, which in those days used to be less mainstream and with more vegan options (or so it seemed to me).
+I first came across sweet potato fries many years ago when I visited the Food Hallen in Amsterdam, a place with a variety of different nationality food stands, which in those days used to be less mainstream and with more vegan options (or so it seemed to me).

 It was such a cool place to hang out, eat scrumptious sweet potato chips and sip from an exotic version of gin & tonic while absorbing the buzzing vibe.